BrunoBonacci/mulog/README.md

 ;; same require as mulog
 ;; (require '[com.brunobonacci.mulog :as μ])

-;; wrap the call to the `product-availablity` function with μ/trace (μ/trace ::availability
+;; wrap the call to the `product-availability` function with μ/trace (μ/trace ::availability
   []
   (product-availability product-id))